 Logistics KPI’s include metrics that involve cost, time, percentage, and transactions.

-The key performance indicators in the logistics industry are useful metrics to measure the performance and progress of activities in logistics operation.
-These metrics can have certain importance for the attainment of the organization’s goals.
+The key performance indicators in the logistics industry are useful metrics to measure the performance and progress of activities in logistics operations.
+These metrics can have a certain importance for the attainment of the organization’s goals.

 Seeing to it that the method of delivery is effective, is a concern of logistics management.
 This can be translated by having an on-time arrival of the delivery to its intended station or ends.